 Worley explained some of the science has shown that sensitivity to testosterone is an individual response based on a combination of one's chromosomes, DNA and receptor sensitivity, and that an XX individual is typically more sensitive to testosterone than an XY individual.

 "A receptor complex that is more sensitive to testosterone can also be seen as 'unfair'," she said.
 "A receptor complex that is less sensitive to testosterone needs more testosterone to function in a 'normal way', whereby lessening an athlete's testosterone can have negative health consequences, making sports participation eventually impossible, as body metabolic function slows down or even ceases due to lack of androgen stimulation.

 "Individual sensitivity to testosterone is not easy to determine, whereby creating an umbrella determination of hormone levels in sport is scientifically incorrect, unethical and potentially in breach of human rights law."

 Testosterone levels are not the only determining factor in measuring the success of an athlete.
 Things like opportunity, funding, coaching and training, and psychology also have an impact on performance.
-All of these factors make the IOC's limit of 10 nmol/l for XY females, and the IAAF's new limit of 5 nmol/l for DSD athletes, seem arbitrary.
+All of these factors make the IOC's limit of 10 nmol/l for transgender females athletes, and the IAAF's new limit of 5 nmol/l for DSD athletes, seem arbitrary.